chiller/django-fsm/README.md

 is allowed to happen.
 If one of the functions return `False`, the transition will not happen.
 These functions should not have any side effects.

+NOTE: In chiller's fork it has to explicitly evaluate to True.

 You can use ordinary functions

     def can_publish(instance):